Scandinavian Airlines System Flight 933: Approach and landing

-The DC-8 was following a Cessna 177 Cardinal, designated 67T, which was also conducting a back-course approach, flying at 110 kn.
-All communication between the two aircraft and air traffic control was occurring on the same frequency.
-Air traffic control asked SK933 at 19:19:35 to reduce its speed further to take the Cessna into account and the pilots reduced their speed to 126 kn.
+The DC-8 was following a Cessna 177 Cardinal, designated 67T, also conducting a back-course approach, Airspeed 110 kn.
+All communication between the two aircraft and air traffic control were occurring on the same frequency.
+Air traffic control asked SK933 at 19:19:35 to reduce its speed further due to the Cessna ahead.
+The pilots reduced their speed to 126 kn.
 This speed requires the full extension of the flaps, but this step was not carried out.
-The nose gear was showing an unsafe indication; should the flaps be extended fully without the nose gear down, a horn would blow which could not be silenced without retracting the flaps.
+The nose gear was showing an unsafe indication; should the flaps be extended fully without the nose gear down, a horn would sound which could not be silenced without retracting the flaps.
 The captain recycled the gear, but the indicator light still showed an unsafe condition.
 Meanwhile, the first officer believed that the flaps were fully extended and started reducing speed to 126 kn.
 After the flight engineer confirmed that the nose gear was down and locked, the captain fully extended the flaps.

 The flight engineer carried out a systems check, first from memory and then after consulting the flight manual.
 At this time, 19:20:42, the captain informed air traffic control that he was experiencing nose-gear problems that, if not resolved by the time the aircraft reached minimum altitude, would force him to cancel the landing and divert to the designated alternate, McCarran International Airport (now Harry Reid International Airport) in Las Vegas.
 This was the last transmission from Flight 933.
 The flight engineer conducted a manual check of the landing gear from the cockpit peephole confirming it was down and locked.
-At this time, the aircraft had an elevation of 300 m.
+At this time, the aircraft had an altitude of 300 m.
 The lowest speed that the pilots remembered was 130 kn with full flap extension.

 Minutes before impact, the aircraft had an altitude of 930 m.
 It descended to 670 m in the next 26 seconds, leveled for 16 seconds, then descended to sea level in one minute and 16 seconds.
 The pilots did not have control over the rate of descent and the next thing remembered by the first officer was seeing the altimeter approaching zero.
 He attempted to pull up through back pressure and adding power, but the aircraft hit the water before he was able to execute this maneuver.
 The impact took place at 19:21:30 PST (03:21:30 on January 14 Coordinated Universal Time) in Santa Monica Bay, about 6 NM west of LAX, in international waters where the sea is 110 m deep.
 The crew did not recall any unusual sink rate, buffeting, or yawing, nor were there any instrument warnings except a last-moment flashing of the heading-difference light.